Financial-Times/dotcom-reliability-kit/packages/app-info/README.md

 ### `appInfo.instanceId`

-Get the ID of the instance that's running the application.
-This is derived from `process.env.HEROKU_DYNO_ID` if present, otherwise it will be set to a random UUID that identifies the currently running process.
+Get the unique identifier for the instance that's running the application.
+This will be a different UUID for each running process, including cluster workers.

 ### `appInfo.semanticConventions`